semgrep/semgrep-docs/docs/getting-started/cli.md

 <Login />

-You must log in to your Semgrep account before proceeding.
-Otherwise, you can't use `semgrep ci`.

 ## Scan your project

 :::info
 Semgrep provides two commands that you can use to start a scan from the CLI:

 - `semgrep scan` - This is the recommended command for scanning local codebases and writing and testing custom rules.
-- `semgrep ci` - This is the recommended command if you are scanning codebases with Semgrep as part of an organization with custom rules and policies. `semgrep ci` fetches your organization's scan configurations from Semgrep Cloud Platform.
+- `semgrep ci` - This is the recommended command if you are scanning git repositories with Semgrep as part of an organization with custom rules and policies. `semgrep ci` fetches your organization's scan configurations from Semgrep Cloud Platform.
 :::

 Navigate to the root of your codebase, and run your first scan.
 The specific command you use depends on how you want to view the results.